tapasrastogi2411/African-Impact-Challenge/doc/sprint2/sprint2.md

 * [TT-72] Create route for uploading videos, readings and assignments onto the server – Patrick Kemzang
 * [TT-65] Create a page to render the assignments on the frontend - Clement Tran

 ### [TT-77] As a user, I want to be greeted by a welcome page after I login so that my experience on the site is more enjoyable.
+(20 pts)
 Sub-Tasks
 * [TT-78] Create dashboard page which tells users what they can do on the site and how to go about navigating through the site. - Haolong Zhang